List of Empowered characters: Protean

-Protean is a posthuman member of the Superhomeys superhero group.
-Protean is a semisolid mass of matter that has been rendered into his current state by the effects of an extraterrestrial STD.
+Protean is a posthuman member of the Superhomeys who was transformed into a semisolid mass of matter after contracting an extraterrestrial STD.
 Despite this change in his physiology, he has retained his intelligence and personality, and despite not having any distinguishable body parts besides hollow glowing "eyes", he retains all of his normal senses and is even able to speak.
-Previously, Protean's given superhero pseudonym was "Glorpp".
-Despite his colleagues' unwillingness to call him as such, and the frequency that it is misspoken as "protein", he still tries to correct anybody that does not call him as such.